Get Funding Without Putting Assets at Risk | |

 At Clarify, we take ease of funding and quick approval times seriously.
 That's why our application process takes three quick steps.

-Fill out our online application — it takes two minutes — or call and speak to a Clarify advisor.
+Fill out our online application, which takes two minutes, or call to speak with a Clarify advisor.

 5. Get Funded